Investors bet on further gloom for UK retailers - Markit data

 Both have attracted short sellers, who borrow a security and sell it in the hope of being able to buy it back at a lower price when the loan is due and thus pocket the difference.

-Demand to borrow retail stocks in the FTSE 350 index .FTLC of the largest British stocks, a proxy for interest from short sellers, rose 6.6 percent in the week to January 14, while short interest in the broader index was flat, Markit data showed.
+Demand to borrow retail stocks in the FTSE 350 index of the largest British stocks, a proxy for interest from short sellers, rose 6.6 percent in the week to Jan.
+14, while short interest in the broader index was flat, Markit data showed.

 Around 2.2 percent shares of all retailers' shares are out on loan, against 1.2 percent for the FTSE 350 as a whole.